dagbjorn/microcoffeeoncloud/README.md

 From the Ubuntu shell, install Docker.

-:pray: Credits to https://www.objectivity.co.uk/blog/how-to-live-without-docker-desktop-developers-perspective for sharing the major part of this script (1-5).
+:thumbsup: Credits to https://www.objectivity.co.uk/blog/how-to-live-without-docker-desktop-developers-perspective for sharing the major part of this script (1-5).

     #/bin/bash